-At the affiliate level, there are large size differences between subsidiaries and branches of FBOs.
-Figure 2 reports the average size of deposits, loans, and overall assets held by a US branch or subsidiary of a European bank.
-When comparing FBOs, the average subsidiary is substantially larger than the average branch in terms of deposits, loans, and overall assets.
-Size differences are persistent over the sample period, and are not driven by a few firms with extraordinarily large balance sheets: the deposits, loans, and assets size distributions of foreign subsidiaries first-order stochastically dominate the analogous distributions of foreign branches (see Figure C.2 in the Appendix).
+branch both in terms of deposits and loans.
+Size differences are persistent over the sample period, and are not driven by a few firms with extraordinarily large balance sheets: the deposits and loans size distributions of foreign subsidiaries first-order stochastically dominate the analogous size distributions of foreign branches (see Figure D.2 in the Appendix).

-Finally, Figure C.3 in the Appendix shows that the amount of assets foreign banks hold in the United States is positively related to their domestic size, indicating that banks that are "big" in their home country also have large foreign operations.
+Finally, Appendix Figure D.3 shows that the amount of assets foreign banks hold in the United States is positively related to their domestic size, indicating that banks that are "big" in their home country also have large foreign operations.
 This fact motivates an important assumption of the model: that banks transfer their efficiency to their foreign affiliates.